alex-shpak/dropwizard-hk2bundle/README.md

 ```

 ### How it works
-On start of application bundle initializes new `ServiceLocator` and bind found services into it.
+Hk2bundle initializes new `ServiceLocator` and binds found services into it.
-After init it sets created `ServiceLocator` as parent of jersey's `ServiceLocator`
+Then it sets created `ServiceLocator` as parent of jersey's `ServiceLocator`
 ```java
 environment.getApplicationContext().setAttribute(
     ServletProperties.SERVICE_LOCATOR, serviceLocator